ssempervirens/adenosine/extra/adenosine.1.md

 **resolve** \<name\>

-> Has PDS resolve username to a DID
+> Has PDS resolve handle to a DID

 Generic XRPC Requests
 ---------------------